How to Apply the Alignment Marketing Formula

 - Stacey's father worked as a geologist before becoming a salesperson.
 She grew up watching her father go through traditional sales training – with sales tapes and messages, but she knew there had to be a better way.

-- Stacey teaches us about finding our voice in this context of trying to break the cycle of saying no and finding a way to get back to our comfort zone, which does not mean becoming lazy again.
+- Stacey teaches us about finding our voice in this context of trying to break the cycle of saying finding a way to get back to our comfort zone, which does not mean becoming lazy again.
 Most people think comfort is a sign of laziness and pushiness is a sign of strength.
 However, the two aren't the same.

 - She explains the important process of getting to know, like, and finally the point at which trust is developed, as in any friendship, the kind of trust that develops because we like each other.
 After that, we can start offering suggestions, and people will take them seriously.
 They fail to perceive it as spam.
 They fail to see it as a push.
 They don't flee through running.
 And if we give them the freedom to respond positively, they will.